 Things to see and do

-Mandalay and its surrounding ancient cities have an abundance of attractions and sunset views, but if you only had time for one sight while in Mandalay, it would have to be U Bein Bridge.
-Outside Mandalay’s city centre, and stretching across Taungthaman Lake, U Bein Bridge leads the way to the ... read more
+Ageing U Bein Bridge stretches 1.2 kilometres across Taungthaman Lake, making it the longest teak bridge in the world.
+Mandalay and its surrounding ancient cities have an abundance of attractions and sunset views, but if you only had time for one sight while in Mandalay, it would have to be U Bein ... read more

-With Mandalay being centrally located in Burma (Myanmar), items from all over the country are trucked in and sold here, giving the city one of the most diverse (and cheap!) selections of markets there is, offering everything from gems and jade to local foodstuffs not even found in Yangon.
-The name ... read more
+Mandalay offers an array of diverse (and cheap!) markets, offering everything from gems and jade to local foodstuffs not even found in Yangon.
+With Mandalay being centrally located in Burma (Myanmar), items from all over the country are trucked in and sold here, giving the city one of the most ... read more

 For those who enjoy the wind in their hair and don't mind getting a little sweaty, cycling Mandalay and its surrounds is a great way to explore.
 Several companies offer bicycle tours in the Mandalay area, with Grasshopper Adventures and Bike World two of the more popular ones; they employ local ... read more